 And like all good communicators, Ira loves the stage.
 He performed improvisational humor professionally with ComedySportz in a career spanning 12 years and more than 1,000 shows.
 While performing, Ira had this epiphany: “improv mirrors life.”
 Life experiences stem from random and planned connections with people, and it is these experiences that help us to bond quickly with audiences.

 Ira is an active blogger and writer, was a guest columnist for the Washington Business Journal, and an adjunct professor at the University of Maryland.
-He helped the a US government contracting firm win a $94 million multi-year project; Altum develop a proposal that had a 100% success rate in going to the final decision round; and the Centers for Disease Control and Prevention (CDC) secure Affordable Care Act dollars and $6.2M for the National Youth Fitness Survey.
+He helped the a US government contracting firm win a $94 million multi-year project; Altum develop a proposal that had a 100% success rate in going to the final decision round; and the Centers for Disease Control and Prevention (CDC) secure funding for the National Youth Fitness Survey.

 I recently posed the question, “How do you really know what your customers want?”
 I offered a simple answer by suggesting the way to truly understanding what your customers want is through continual engagement with them.